 Get ’em started on the good stuff at a young age with Baduzzi’s kids menu.
 Featuring dishes like handmade buttered pasta with herbs and parmesan, organic lamb meatballs braised in tomato sauce, and chicken schnitzel with marinara sauce and fried egg, just as much care goes into this menu as the main one and it shows.

 SKYCITY’s Japanese stalwart has long been a family favourite.
 The kids can enjoy a bento box with all the beloved Japanese delicacies, all while mum and dad enjoy some delicious fare from the regular menu and soak up the relaxed atmosphere.

 Famed for its pasta, this Britomart restaurant is perfect for an early dinner.
-The standard menu has some great options for kids such as the mushroom gnocchi and tagliatelle bolognese.
-However, these are far from the only options — the kitchen will simply create anything from the menu to suit their needs.
+The standard menu has some great options for kids such as the mushroom tagliatelle or the chargrilled chicken.
+However, these are far from the only options — the kitchen will endeavour to make anything from the menu work for younger diners.
 Whether that be with smaller portions, the addition of chicken or the removal of any ingredient, Amano is here to keep kids happy.

 Every kid loves fish and chips, so why not take them to the ultimate seafood destination?
 At Auckland Fish Market you can order from a variety of different purveyors serving everything from sushi to lobster fried rice.
 Following your family feast, head on over to Silo Park for a stroll while the children have their fun on the playground.

 Neighbourhood eatery Andiamo is all about looking after locals, so it’s no surprise they are pros when it comes to catering to children.
 Here, you’ll be pleased to find a selection of slightly-tweaked versions of its famous spaghetti, calamari, mac and cheese and meatballs ready to satisfy young palates.
 What more could you want?